cjber/semantic-catalogue/README.md

 ### Running the Dagster Pipeline

 The Dagster UI is available at `http://localhost:3000`.
-Adjust the Auto Materialize and Sensor settings to start the automation.
+Adjust the Auto Materialise and Sensor settings to start the automation.